 The only hotel built at the edge of Monument Valley, The View Hotel certainly lives up to its name.
 Surrounded by red-sand desert and offering sweeping views of the renowned buttes and mesas, it's a place you can wake while watching the sun rise over the Mittens.

 The hotel is built to make the most of the views of the valley and all guest rooms have a private balcony with patio furniture, offering a place to relax and admire the dramatic rock formations.
 Alternatively, you may prefer one of the private and comfortable cabins which are located in the grounds, each with a deck that overlooks the valley.

 Each of the spacious rooms is decorated with locally-woven Navajo rugs and fabrics, traditional art and dye charts, and is equipped with a refrigerator, coffee maker, air conditioning and a microwave.
 There is a simple in-house restaurant serving traditional Navajo dishes while guests enjoy the panoramic views.
 Please note, as this hotel is situated on Navajo land, no alcohol is served at the property, although you are welcome to take your own.

-While The View's location is isolated, the wild and rugged surroundings and incredible views more than makes up for it.
+While The View Hotel's location is isolated, the wild and rugged surroundings and incredible views more than makes up for it.

 who's been there

 The spacious rooms and cabins are decorated with locally-woven Navajo rugs and fabrics, and traditional artwork and dye charts that give an insight into Navajo culture.
 Each has a private eastern-facing balcony with sweeping views of the valley, a fridge, microwave TV and coffee maker.
 The StarView rooms on the top floor match daytime views with a panorama of the open skies by night from the open balconies.
 For more privacy and seclusion the hotel also has a selection of freestanding cabins that feature Old West decor and can accommodate up to six guests.